GSA/FedRAMP-OllaLab-Lean/CONTRIBUTING.md

 If you have any questions, please feel free to contact the project maintainers or open an issue for discussion.

-Thank you for your interest in improving OllaDeck!
+Thank you for your interest in improving OllaLab!
 Your contributions will help make AI systems more secure and robust.